penalosa/ergonomic-service-bindings/README.md

     "build": "ergonomic-service-bindings service"
 ```

 Finally, ensure you have a file called `src/service.ts`, which is where you'll be writing all your functions.
-Just export functions from here, and when you deploy your worker they'll be available to all service that bind your worker.
+Just export functions from here, and when you deploy your worker they'll be available to all services that bind your worker.
 For example, here's a hello world function:

 ```ts
 export async function hello(name: string) {